Skip to main content

 Care Guide

-Plant in full sun in sharply drained, sandy to gritty soil with a pH of 6.5–8.0.
-Space 8–10 inches (20–25 cm) apart.
-Amend heavy soils with coarse sand and gravel to a depth of 8 inches (20 cm) before planting.
-Water sparingly — once established, supplemental irrigation is needed only during extended drought.
-Do not mulch with organic material, as moisture retention around the crown promotes rot; use gravel or stone chips.
-No fertilisation is needed in average garden soil; on very poor sand, a single light application of balanced fertiliser in early spring is sufficient.
-Top-dress with fine gravel around the crown in autumn to prevent winter wet damage.
+Plant in full sun in sharply drained sandy to gritty soil at pH 6.5-8.0, with spacing of 8-10 inches (20-25 cm) apart.
+Heavy soils are amended with coarse sand and gravel to a depth of 8 inches (20 cm) before planting.
+Watering is sparing once established, and supplemental irrigation is needed only during extended drought.
+Organic mulch is avoided because moisture retention around the crown promotes rot in this species; gravel or stone-chip mulch substitutes give surface coverage without holding moisture against the plant base.
+Fertilization is not required in average garden soil; on very poor sand, a single light application of balanced fertilizer in early spring covers the year.
+A top-dressing of small-grade gravel around the crown in autumn reduces winter wet damage in the Pacific Northwest and other cool wet climates where waterlogged soil during dormancy is the primary cause of plant loss.

 Pruning

-Shear spent flower stems back to the foliage mat after bloom to maintain a tidy appearance and encourage basal growth.
-In early spring, remove any dead or winter-damaged foliage.
-Division is possible every 3–4 years but the tap-rooted habit makes transplanting difficult — propagation by seed or cuttings is more reliable.
+Shear spent flower stems back to the foliage mat after bloom completes to maintain a tidy appearance and encourage basal growth from the crown.
+In early spring, dead or winter-damaged foliage is removed to make room for new growth.
+Division is possible every 3-4 years but the tap-rooted habit makes transplanting difficult and reduces survival rates compared to other Dianthus species; propagation by seed (which germinates readily) or by stem cuttings taken in summer is more reliable than division.

 Pruning Schedule